 In 2000, Tom earned a Mid-Atlantic Emmy Award for his work on CN8 and is a two-time winner (2002 & 2004) of the Achievement in Radio Award for Best Local Sports Coverage.
 He also received the Radio/TV Excellence Award from the New Jersey Sportswriters Association in January 2007 and the Good Guy Award in 2009.
 He was inducted into the Trenton Baseball Hall of Fame in the summer of 2011 and had the radio booth at Trenton’s Waterfront Park named after him.
 Additionally, he was named the 2013 Sportscaster of the Year by the National Sportscasters and Sportswriters Association.

-Tom was born in Jersey City, N.J.
-He and his wife Meg live in Allentown, N.J., with their two sons, Patrick and Tommy, and two daughters, Maggie and Kerri.
+Born in Jersey City, N.J., Tom and his wife Meg live in Allentown, N.J.
+They have two sons, Patrick and Tommy, and two daughters, Maggie and Kerri.